 Over 2.5 quintillion terabytes of data are generated every day from online activities, and while most of this data is from social and financial transactions, the rate of data generation for science and health-related activities is growing at an astounding rate.
 The online repository of scientific publications, PubMed, has over 20 million entries, and is growing at a rate of 4%, and nearly all major medical centers now have Electronic Health Records (EHRs) that record thousands of health events daily.

 The explosive increase in digitized biomedical data, from basic biology to clinical care, is fundamentally changing how research is performed.
-Recognizing and rising to this challenge, the Cleveland Institute for Computational Biology (ICB) was founded in November, 2013 as an academic collaboration between Case Western Reserve University, University Hospitals Case Medical Center, and the Cleveland Clinic Foundation.
-The ICB will use the combined resources and expertise of these institutions to achieve its mission.
+Recognizing and rising to this challenge, the Cleveland Institute for Computational Biology (CICB) was founded in November, 2013 as an academic collaboration between Case Western Reserve University, University Hospitals Case Medical Center, and the Cleveland Clinic.
+The CICB will use the combined resources and expertise of these institutions to achieve its mission.

 Promoting Collaboration Through Shared Resources

-The ICB provides an administrative and research infrastructure that assembles a wide variety of research data from many researchers into a standardized and harmonized single place.
-Researchers can search through these data to rapidly find the data they need or find other researchers with whom they can collaborate.
+The CICB provides administrative and research infrastructure that assembles a wide variety of research data from many researchers into a standardized and harmonized single place.
+Researchers can rapidly find the data they need or find other researchers with whom they can collaborate.

 Improving Healthcare Using Electronic Health Records